openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 If you plan for provision Puppet master on hardware, you need to make sure you can boot your server from an ISO.

-For Virtualbox, follow these steps to create virtual hardware:
+For VirtualBox, follow these steps to create virtual hardware:

 * Machine -> New...
     * Name: fuel-pm
     * Type: Linux
     * Version: Red Hat (64 Bit) or Ubuntu (64 Bit)
 * Machine -> Settings... -> Network
     * Adapter 1
         * Enable Network Adapter
+        * Attached to: Host-only Adapter
+        * Name: vboxnet0
+    * Adapter 2
+        * Enable Network Adapter
         * Attached to: Bridged Adapter
         * Name: epn1 (Wi-Fi Airport), or whatever network interface of the host machine where you have internet access
-    * Adapter 2
-        * Enable Network Adapter
-        * Attached to: Host-only Adapter
-        * Name: vboxnet0
+    * It's important that host-only "Adapter 1" goes first, as Cobbler will use vboxnet0 for PXE, and VirtualBox boots from LAN on the first available network adapter.
     * Third adapter is not really needed for Puppet master, as it's only required for OpenStack hosts and communication of tenant VMs.

 OS Installation
 ~~~~~~~~~~~~~~~~~~~

-* Pick and download operating system image, it will be used as a base OS for the Puppet master node.
-We suggest to stick with either of these two:
+* Pick and download operating system image, it will be used as a base OS for the Puppet master node:
-   * `CentOS-6.3-x86_64-minimal.iso <http://mirror.stanford.edu/yum/pub/centos/6.3/isos/x86_64/CentOS-6.3-x86_64-minimal.iso>`_ Also you can choose the nearest mirror from `CentOS Mirrors List <http://www.centos.org/modules/tinycontent/index.php?id=30>`_
-   * `rhel-server-6.3-x86_64-boot.iso <https://access.redhat.com/home>`_
+   * `CentOS 6.3 <http://isoredirect.centos.org/centos/6/isos/x86_64/>`_: download CentOS-6.3-x86_64-minimal.iso
+   * `RHEL 6.3 <https://access.redhat.com/home>`_: download rhel-server-6.3-x86_64-boot.iso
-   * `Ubuntu 12.04 "Precise Pangolin" Minimal CD, x86_64 <https://help.ubuntu.com/community/Installation/MinimalCD>`_
+   * `Ubuntu 12.04 <https://help.ubuntu.com/community/Installation/MinimalCD>`_: download "Precise Pangolin" Minimal CD

 * Mount it to the server CD/DVD drive.
-In case of Virtualbox, mount it to fuel-pm virtual machine
+In case of VirtualBox, mount it to fuel-pm virtual machine
     * Machine -> Settings... -> Storage -> CD/DVD Drive -> Choose a virtual CD/DVD disk file...